The Sailor's Return (film)

 The Sailor's Return is a 1978 British drama film directed by Jack Gold and starring Tom Bell, Shope Shodeinde and Elton Charles.
-It is based οn the 1925 novel The Sailor's Return by David Garnett.
+It was written by James Saunders based οn the 1925 novel The Sailor's Return by David Garnett.

+According to the British Film Institute the film was originally intended for theatrical release but was eventually released on TV.

 Premise

 A sailor returns to his hometown to open a pub bringing with him his new black wife.
 Very quickly they find themselves ostracised by the community.